BKaperick/On-The-Media/README.md

 # On-The-Media
-A very coarse study on modern mainstream media trends in 2017.
+A very coarse study of modern mainstream media trends.